-Here are the Navigation Course Full Content Details.
+Here are the Navigation Course Full Content Details – each topic is video learning, step-by-step.

 Navigation Course Full Content Details

 Understanding how degrees, minutes, and seconds are measured really helps you understand latitude and longitude and how it all works.
-This leads on to fewer mistakes, because instantly you can see when something isn’t right.
+This leads to fewer mistakes because instantly you can see when something isn’t right.
 For example, 61° or 60° 01’

 This topic includes: